 We watch the clock like crocodiles, With recess as our feast.
-We CHARGE!
-Out the classroom door, The second we're released.
+We CHARGE! out of the classroom door, The second we're released.

-We CHARGE! across the playground.
-Favorite games resume, But when we hear the whistle, We CHARGE! back to our room.
+We CHARGE! across the playground yard.
+Favorite games resume,

+But when we hear the whistle blow,

+We CHARGE! back to our room.